digitaldeacon/memberhive/README.md

 [![devDependency Status][david-dev-badge]][david-dev-badge-url]

 ## Note
-MH2 is very much in Alpha status. **Help us develop this software!** Drop us an email (tomatosh at gmail com) and become a contributor.
-We'll supply you with the needed information (focus, standards, etc.).

-Also note that Material2 (material design for angular2) is also still under active development.
+MH2 is very much in Alpha status.
+Many dependencies, like Material2 (material design for angular2) are still under active development.
 Things may change/ break rather quickly because of it.
 So be patient :)

+We stay in setp with the dependencies of _angular/material2_ and _angular/angular-cli_.

 ## Introduction
 Memberhive2 is the redevelopment of [Memberhive1](https://github.com/digitaldeacon/memberhive).
 We dropped the nodejs backend for a PHP based one, upgraded to Angular2 (using TypeScript) and switched to a RDBMS (MySQL/MariaDB).
 All this makes development quicker and more robust.